auth0/auth0-spa-js/FAQ.md

 To mitigate this, use one of the following solutions:

 - Handle the error, and log the user in again using `loginWithRedirect` or `loginWithPopup`.
-- Revert to the v1 behaviour by setting `useRefreshTokenFallback` to `true`.
+- Revert to the v1 behaviour by setting `useRefreshTokensFallback` to `true`.

 In all cases, the fallback will not work in browsers where third-party cookies are blocked, unless you are using [custom domains](https://auth0.com/docs/customize/custom-domains).